PauPerezT/SACI-Pipeline/README.rst

 This repository conatins the proposed pipeline for satisfaction analysis for customer interactions developed for Pratech group.
 It uses some pre-trained embedding for NLP and a combination of pre-trained embeddings and basic acoustic features for the speech analysis.
 The recording used for training were divided in to segments using a voiced activity detection algorithm and then weighted using some statistics.
+Label 0 correspond to a non-satisfied customer and 1 to a satisfied.

 The code for this project is available at https://github.com/PauPerezT/SACI-Pipeline